Reasons for Director Disqualification

-This regime continues to act today, with perhaps a considerable more emphasis seek to ensure that Directors act in a transparent fashion and do not abuse the privilege of limited liability status.
+This regime continues to act today, with perhaps considerably more emphasis on seeking to ensure that directors act in a transparent fashion and do not abuse the privilege of limited liability status.

-More recently, following the Small Business, Enterprise and Employment Act 2015 (commencing from October 2015), the Secretary of State has sought even further Director transparency and has introduced a requirement for identification of all beneficial owners of a Company (at Companies House), extended the limitation period for bring Disqualification proceedings (to 3 years from insolvency) and, more importantly, the advent of the Compensation Order which can be sought against any person disqualified as a Director, whether by Order of Court or by Undertaking.
+More recently, following the Small Business, Enterprise and Employment Act 2015 (commencing from October 2015), the Secretary of State has sought even further director transparency and has introduced a requirement for identification of all beneficial owners of a company (at Companies House), extended the limitation period for bringing disqualification proceedings (to 3 years from insolvency) and, more importantly, the advent of the Compensation Order which can be sought against any person disqualified as a director, whether by Order of Court or by Undertaking.

 This would appear to undermine the benefit of signing a Disqualification Undertaking and from 2018 we expect to see a considerable push by the Secretary of State to seek Compensation Orders.

-At Francis Wilks & Jones we are specialists in Director Disqualification, with Solicitors with many years of experience in this field in the High Court and Court of Appeal, and our lawyers have previous experience in the Insolvency Service and Treasury Counsel as well as a dual qualified Chartered Accountant with expertise in arguing accounting matters.
-Against this background we are the UK’s leading firm of Director Disqualification defence lawyers and will be able to provide you with timely, appropriate and value-added legal advice and assistance.
+At Francis Wilks & Jones we are specialists in director disqualification and have many years of experience in this field in the High Court and Court of Appeal.
+We also have lawyers with previous experience in the Insolvency Service and Treasury Counsel as well as a dual qualified Chartered Accountant with expertise in arguing accounting matters.
+Against this background we are the UK’s leading firm of director disqualification defence lawyers and will be able to provide you with timely, appropriate and value-added legal advice and assistance.